Tabloid journalism: Scandal sheets

 Scandal sheets were the precursors to tabloid journalism.
 Around 1770, scandal sheets appeared in London, and in the United States as early as the 1840s.
-Reverend Henry Bate was the editor of one of the earliest scandal sheets, The Morning Post, which specialized in printing malicious society gossip, selling positive mentions in its pages, and collecting suppression fees to keep stories unpublished.
+Reverend Henry Bate Dudley was the editor of one of the earliest scandal sheets, The Morning Post, which specialized in printing malicious society gossip, selling positive mentions in its pages, and collecting suppression fees to keep stories unpublished.
 Other Georgian era scandal sheets were Theodore Hook's John Bull, Charles Molloy Westmacott's The Age, and Barnard Gregory's The Satirist.
 William d'Alton Mann, owner of the scandal sheet Town Topics, explained his purpose: "My ambition is to reform the Four Hundred by making them too deeply disgusted with themselves to continue their silly, empty way of life."
 Many scandal sheets in the U.S. were short-lived attempts at blackmail.
-One of the most popular in the States was the National Police Gazette.
+One of the most popular in the U.S. was the National Police Gazette.

 Scandal sheets in the early 20th century were usually 4- or 8-page cheap papers specializing in the lurid and profane, sometimes used to grind political, ideological, or personal axes, sometimes to make money (because "scandal sells"), and sometimes for extortion.
-A Duluth, Minnesota example was The Rip-saw, written by a puritanical journalist named John R. Morrison who was outraged by the vice and corruption he observed in that 1920s mining town.
-The Rip-saw regularly published accusations of drunkenness, debauchery, and corruption against prominent citizens and public officials.
+A Duluth, Minnesota example was the Rip-saw, written by a fundamentalist journalist named John L. Morrison who was outraged by the vice and corruption he observed in that 1920s mining town.
+Rip-saw regularly published accusations of drunkenness, debauchery, and corruption against prominent citizens and public officials.
 Morrison was convicted of criminal libel in one instance, but his scandal sheet may have contributed to several politicians losing their elections.
 After Morrison published an issue claiming that State Senator Mike Boylan had threatened to kill him, Boylan responded by helping to pass the Public Nuisance Bill of 1925.
 It allowed a single judge, without jury, to stop a newspaper or magazine from publishing, forever.
-Morrison died before the new law could be used to shut down The Rip-saw.
+Morrison died before the new law could be used to shut down Rip-saw.
 The Saturday Press was another Minnesota scandal sheet.
 When the Public Nuisance Bill of 1925 was used to shut down The Saturday Press, the case made its way to the United States Supreme Court which found the gag law to be unconstitutional.